-Membership is limited to practising Catholic men aged 16 or older.
-We exist to support the mission and doctrine of the Catholic Church and at the same time to work for the "spiritual and material good of its members and their families".
+Membership is limited to practising Catholic men aged 16 and over.
+We exist to support the mission and doctrine of the Catholic Church and at the same time to work for the 'spiritual and material good of its members and their families'.
 We are a founder member of the International Alliance of Catholic Knights.
-We follow the social teachings of the Catholic Church and work for the moral and social welfare of our communities and in particular to help the development of young people.
+We follow the social teachings of the Catholic Church and work for the moral and social welfare of our communities, and in particular, to help the development of young people.
 Our members strive to achieve all these aims through charity, unity and fraternity.

 St Brendan`s grotto.
 The grotto was built by Canon Cronin in the late 1960`s but after a number of attacks by vandals it became overgrown and disappeared under the vegetation.
 Last year it was discovered by the Knights when they were working on the garden.
 After many months of hard work it has now been restored to its former splendour.
 Fr Gerard thanks the Knights for the restoration, a special thank you goes to Bro Gavin and Bro Mickey.
 The grotto was blessed after 6.00pm mass on Saturday 8th June with the Knights in attendance.